Activities, fun, friendship and work-related experiences for young people with additional needs aged between 14 and 25 in Monmouthshire

 Newsletter: Spring 2018

 Building Bridges Saving Scheme!

 Starting January 2017 we will be starting a saving scheme for the young people on the project.
 This can then be used to pay for more costly activities such as camping and water sports that come up in the summer.
 You will be able to pay into this at our regular youth groups or the main office and will be given a receipt for the money you have put in.
 It can be anything from £2 a week depending on your budgets but it all adds up!!
-We are hoping this will help you with budgeting for activities throughout the next year.
+We are hoping this will help you with budgeting for activities through the year.

 Facebook news feed